Meet Our Team

 Barbara Do, MSPH

-Ms. Do is a research statistician for the North Carolina MD STARnet project.
-She received her Master's of Science in Public Health with a concentration in Biostatistics and has extensive experience studying chronic diseases.
+Ms. Do is a research statistician for the North Carolina MD STARnet project and became a co-Investigator in 2024.
+She received her Master of Science in Public Health with a concentration in Biostatistics and has extensive experience studying chronic diseases.
 She believes the MD STARnet project will help identify trends within the community and hopes it will aid in the development of more effective treatment options.

 Matt Westlake, MS